kpuka/SIMAH/_posts/2021-08-16-data-formatting.md

 -   If you have dates included in your data (e.g. date of enrollment, date of birth), please keep them in a consistent format.
 The preferred format is YYYY/MM/DD.
 -   Missing data is a fact of life.
 If data is missing, leave the cell blank or fill it with NA (for not available).
 Be sure to include somewhere in your data dictionary that you have used NA for missing data.
 -   There is a difference between data missing because it can't be collected for some reason (e.g. malfunction of a piece of equipment) and missing data because of non-response (e.g. patient refuses to answer a question); these should be specified in the data dictionary.
 If a patient refuses to answer a question, code that explicitly as an option (e.g. Refused to answer).
+-   Before sending the data to a statistician check the minimum and maximum value of each variable and ensure that they are consistent with what you would expect (to identify data entry mistakes)